Who Squished Quinn At Queens?

 The Ballymoney Whodunit Hunt is a self-guided murder mystery trail on foot.

-- You’ll especially love our Ballymoney Whodunit Hunt if you’re a biker as this is where the famous Dunlop racing family were from!
+- You’ll especially love our Ballymoney Whodunit Hunt if you’re a biker as this is where the famous Dunlop racing family are from!
 You’ll start at the Dunlop memorial garden, and also see other sites associated with the family in the town.
 There are several historic buildings to see along the clue route too, including beautiful churches like the one below and the magnificent town hall.
+Read extra historical info in our booklet as well as tales of a ghost!

 - The short clue route is almost 1 ½ miles / 2 ½ km.
 It starts at the Dunlop Memorial Garden and ends nearby – see map below.